VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/tmp/carriage_assembly.md

 <img src="images/carriage_assembly_mgn9_rear_belts.jpg" width=50% height=50%><img src="images/carriage_assembly_mgn9_rear_wiring.jpg" width=50% height=50%>

 **Hotend Mount Assembly:**
+- Heatsets and screws
   - Install heat sets into the obvious places.
   - 3010 fan uses screws directly into plastic.

 <img src="images/carriage_assembly_hotend_mount_front.jpg" width=50% height=50%><img src="images/carriage_assembly_hotend_mount_top.jpg" width=50% height=50%>

+- Hotends
+  - Dragon and Dragon/Crazy Volcano
+    - Both use the same Dragon Hotend Mount
+  - Rapido
+    - Uses a slightly modified hotend mount that rotates the heatsink slightly.
+This is to allow the Rapido sock to be mounted symmetrically at the bottom with the logo forward.
+    - The Rapido sock isn't a symmetrical hexagon.
+It is important for the Phaetus logo to be facing forward.
+The part cooling ducts for Rapido have been designed to blow air under the sock in this orientation.